flux-framework/rfc/spec_3.rst

 Flux messages MAY include a stack of message identity parts comprising a source address route, positioned first for compatibility with ZeroMQ DEALER-ROUTER sockets.
 If message identity parts are present, a zero-size route delimiter frame MUST be present and positioned next.
+A message identity part SHALL consist of a 16 byte UUID.

 Flux messages MAY include a topic string part, positioned after route delimiter, if any.
 When the topic string part is first, it is compatible